longlostsoul/EvoYellow/README.md

 Latest changes:
 A couple more hold items change types.
 I made it so you can ask Brock and Misty to give you an easier battle; this makes it more fun to re-fight them later.
 I added Joltik (replacing Spinarak) just for more electric and bug variety that doesn't completely suck, although my back sprites are fairly terrible.
+A lot of stat changes, mostly to pokemon that got boosts to special defense in gen 2 and kinda suck in gen 1, and to sucky moves base power (like wrap, which due to no longer trapping is completely garbage without a power boost).
+Stats were leaked for Dudunsparce, Farigiraf, and Annihilape, so while those mons are not yet in, it would be fairly easy to add them.

 Features:
 + Play as girl or boy